 8 Things People Rarely Tell You About Working From Home

-Working from home is the dream of many.
-And although it does have quite an appeal, it's not always the fun and exciting career you might think.
+For many, working from home may sound like a dream.
+And although it does have many benefits, it's not always as easy and fun as you might think.
 In many ways, it can be more difficult than working a traditional job.

-Don't get me wrong; being your own boss and managing a freelancing career has great potential.
-But, there are several things about the experience you might not consider.
+Don't get me wrong—being your own boss and managing a freelancing career can be very rewarding.
+But, there are several things about the experience you should know before diving in.

 While some people can handle diversions at home very well, many of us can easily get distracted.
-Things like television, computer games and even family can sidetrack your efforts while trying to make a living.
+Things like television, computer games, and even your family members can sidetrack your efforts while trying to make a living.

 Then, you might have days where you'll find yourself oddly motivated to do housecleaning rather than work.

-In most cases of working from home, there is no real accountability other than to yourself.
+In most cases, when you're working from home, there is no real accountability other than to yourself.
 There is no boss watching over your shoulder.
 This means you need to have a higher degree of motivation than other 9-to-5 workers.

-For a lot of people, it's accountability that poses the biggest problem.
+For a lot of people, it's the lack of accountability that poses the biggest problem.
 It's much easier to talk yourself out of work for the day.
 Meanwhile, the bills start piling up and you lose out on the day's potential for income.